 BioCancell is located in Cambridge, Massachusetts, and in Jerusalem.
 It is publicly traded on the Tel Aviv Stock Exchange (TASE:BICL).

 BioCancell’s R&D activities build upon the research of Professor Abraham Hochberg of the Hebrew University of Jerusalem.
-Professor Hochberg isolated the human H19 gene and determined that the gene is expressed in over forty different forms of cancer.
-H19-based therapy combines a highly selective method of killing cancer cells with a strong safety profile.
+Professor Hochberg isolated the human H19 gene and determined that the gene is expressed in over forty different forms of cancer, while being quiescent in normal adult tissues.
+H19-based therapy combines a highly selective method of killing cancer cells with a favorable safety profile.
 Each of BioCancell’s product candidates relies on a proprietary H19 technology platform, with the potential to provide benefits that are competitive with existing cancer treatment methods.

-We are dedicated to the discovery, development and commercialization of safer, more effective treatment for cancer that address significant unmet medical needs and provide clinical benefits to millions of patients worldwide.
+We are dedicated to the discovery, development and commercialization of effective and safe treatment for cancer that address significant unmet medical needs and provide clinical benefits to millions of patients worldwide.